Separate Ways (Elvis Presley album)

-Content

-Next to "Separate Ways" and "Always On My Mind" the remainder of the album — which was not promoted as a compilation on the front cover — consisted of previously released recordings from 1960s Presley film soundtracks, plus one song, "Old Shep", originally issued on Elvis' second album, released in 1956.
-In the mid 1970s, The Pickwick Records reissue label leased the rights to reissue several albums from the RCA catalog.
+Apart from "Separate Ways" and "Always On My Mind", the remainder of the album — which was not promoted as a compilation on the front cover — consisted of previously released recordings from 1960s Presley film soundtracks, plus one song, "Old Shep", originally issued on Elvis' second album, released in 1956.
+In the mid-1970s, The Pickwick Records reissue label leased the rights to reissue several albums from the RCA catalog.
 Separate Ways appeared on the Pickwick label utilizing the original RCA Camden catalog number, CAS-2611.
 The album contents and cover art are the same as the original RCA issue.
-After Presley's death in 1977, RCA sought to reclaim the rights to their Pickwick/Camden recordings.

-In 1991, Separate Ways was reissued for the first time on compact disc in Canada on the RCA Camden label.
+Demand for Presley's recordings skyrocketed after his unexpected death in 1977 and RCA sought to reclaim the rights to their Pickwick/Camden recordings.
+In 1991, Separate Ways was reissued for the first time on compact disc in the "RCA Camden Classics" series.
 RCA reissued the album on CD again in 2006 as part of a reissue series featuring most of Presley's RCA Camden albums.